-You will notice I didn’t include any patisserie items like macarons or éclairs on the list.
-This is because French people don’t actually eat those sorts of sugary desserts unless it is a special occasion.
+You will notice I didn’t include too many patisserie or cakes like macarons on the list.
+This is because French people don’t usually eat those sorts of desserts unless it is a special occasion.
 These are usually given as gifts to other people, not purchased for the afternoon snack.

 A crêpe is one of those things that you can have for breakfast, lunch, or dinner, depending on its toppings, so why not for an afternoon snack as well?
 In France, we have two types of crêpes, sarrasin and froment.

 Froment is regular wheat and is usually used for the crêpe sucrée (sugary crêpes), such as crêpes with honey, fruit toppings, or ice cream.

 Sarrasin crêpes, on the other hand, are made from buckwheat.
 You can use them with crêpe sucrée or for crêpes salées (salty crêpes) with cheese, ham, eggs, etc.